 Using your own email client for ChurchSuite communications

 We've worked hard to make emailing out through ChurchSuite as intuitive, simple and effective as possible.
 Sometimes though, users prefer to use their familiar desktop email applications and the additional functionality those systems can offer.
 Or the nature of certain communications may be private and should not be logged in ChurchSuite's communication logs and reports.
 ChurchSuite makes it easy to "pull" the email recipient list generated in ChurchSuite into several common desktop email clients.
 Here are a couple of useful features to help you:

 1. By clicking on any email address in ChurchSuite

 Clicking on any email address on a person's profile within ChurchSuite will open your default email application on your device and populate a new email message with the person's email address.
 From there you can take advantage of the formatting or styling options included in the email application.

-Note: The recipient's email address is populated to the "To" field.
+Note: The recipient's email address is populated in the "To" field.
 If you are emailing multiple people in the same message, you may prefer to cut and paste the addresses into the "Bcc field" to maintain recipient privacy.
 Note also that communications sent from outside of ChurchSuite will not respect communication options.